Affiliate Faculty

 MDiv, PhD, Trinity Evangelical Divinity School

 Dr. Ott served as a missionary in Germany for twenty-one years.
-Her areas of expertise include German Pietism, Pietist missions, and the history of the missionary movement.
-She has contributed chapters to various academic volumes on Pietism.
-Likewise Dr. Ott’s research on the religious history of the Harmony Society was published in 2014 as The Sunwoman in the Wilderness.
-She has published an article on the role of gender, race, and world mission in the journal Studies in World Christianity.
+Her areas of expertise include German Pietism, Pietist missions, and the history of the missionary movement and world Christianity.
+She has published a religious history of a Pietist communal society, The Sunwoman in the Wilderness (2014), and contributed chapters to various academic volumes on Pietism.
+Likewise Dr. Ott has published several articles on the missionary movement in the journal Studies in World Christianity and in the volume Sixteenth Century Mission (2021).
+Her volume Turning Points in the Expansion of Christianity: From Pentecost to the Present appeared in 2021.

 Rick Richardson